Opportunities for those in need

 ☐Enrolment confirmation for the 2019-2020 post-secondary term

-Entries must be postmarked/e-mailed by 4:00pm on September 30, 2018 to be eligible, and should be mailed or e-mailed to:
+Entries must be postmarked/e-mailed by [TO BE ANNOUNCED], and should be mailed or e-mailed to:

 |Mail Address||E-mail Address|